2039 E. Pickard Rd.,

 Our emergency hours will be as follows:

-After 5pm Monday through Thursday- CLOSED FOR SMALL ANIMAL EMERGENCIES.
+Monday through Thursday after 5pm- CLOSED FOR SMALL ANIMAL EMERGENCIES.
 Large animal emergencies will still be seen.

-Friday through Monday 8am- OPEN for small and large animal emergencies.
+Friday after 5pm through Monday at 8am- OPEN for both, small and large animal emergencies.

 Fortunatley, there are emergency services available in the surrounding areas.
 A few places that we recommend are: